-Join Dan Violet Sagmiller for an in-depth discussion in this video Create the building, part of Unity 5: Build a Real-Time Strategy Game.
+Join Dan Violet Sagmiller for an in-depth discussion in this video Create the building, part of Build a Real-Time Strategy Game with Unity 5.

 - [Voiceover] We know we want our AI to build a base,…but we need to train it.…Basically, we'll pick a drone and a random location…around that drone, and we'll see if our base can go there.…If not, we'll try a few more random spots.…If we still can't find anything, we'll assume the drone…is in a crowded area and try the next drone,…until we can find a place to put the base.…So to get started, I'm gonna go into the Scripts folder…and then into the Ai folder, and then I'm going to…edit the CreateBaseAi.…In the CreateBaseAi, I'm going to add…a couple more variables to the top.…